Heading outdoors is a great family activity. And, if you are looking for the best parks in Singapore for families, we have the list right here.

 5. Singapore Botanic Gardens

 It is impossible to write a list of the best parks in Singapore for families without mentioning Singapore Botanic Gardens.
 With a history stretching back more than 150 years, the Singapore Botanic Gardens is divided into four cores.
 The Tanglin Core is the oldest section of the Gardens and where you can find waters of Swan Lake.
 At the Central Core, there is the National Orchid Garden while Jacob Ballas Children’s Garden is tucked away at Singapore Botanic Garden’s Bukit Timah Core.
-The latest core is the Tyersall-Gallop Core where the Learning Forest is located.
+Visit the Tyersall-Gallop Core where the Learning Forest and Rambler’s Ridge is located.

 6. Changi Beach Park

 Facing the sea at the northeastern edge of Singapore is Changi Beach Park.
 Families can rent bicycles here, dine at a bistro or barbecue into the evening at one of the barbecue pits in the park.
 There are two children’s playground at Changi Beach Park, a nautical-themed playground close to Changi Village, and another near the barbecue pits.
 Unique to the park is its location which makes it perfect to watch the planes coming in to land at Changi Airport.